Adapted from PC Liposomal Encapsulation Technology

 Clinical Use of PC in LDT

 When colostrum is expressed from the mammary glands of mammals, the important proteins it contains are protected naturally by plasma membranes that are squeezed off from the secretory cells of the mammary gland.
-During processing, however, these globules of colostrum lose their protective coating and if not replaced, the contents will be exposed to digestive enzymes and acids in the gastrointestinal tract that will digest and degrade them, lowering their effectiveness greatly.
+During supplement processing, however, these globules of colostrum lose their protective coating and if not replaced, the contents will be exposed to digestive enzymes and acids in the gastrointestinal tract that will digest and degrade them, thereby significantly lowering their effectiveness.
 By replacing the lost membranes with PC liposomes, the colostral proteins and other nutrients are protected from digestion and are able to reach their targets and retain their efficacy.
 That is why Colostrum LD has much greater efficacy than other colostrum without the LDT.

 i Bangham AD and RW Horne, Negative staining of phospholipids and their structured modification by surface active agents as observed in the electron microscope, Journal of Molecular Biology 8:660-8 (1964).